|NLP Coaching Resources - getting into the drivers seat of your brain/mind.|

 |What is food?|

 In the New Age people talk about the higher self, higher levels of consciousness and higher levels of mind.
 In this article, Michael Hall, the founder of Neuro Semantics, gives a neurological basis to those statements.
-Phone 07 5562 5718 to book a free 20 minute telephone consultation.
+Phone 07 5562 5718 or send an email to book a free 20 minute telephone or Skype session with Abby Eagle.
 NLP Coaching, Hypnotherapy and Meditation.
 Gold Coast, Robina, Australia.
 Online sessions on Skype also available.

 An article by L. Michael Hall.
 Reprinted from the Meta Reflections Newsletter 2014 #21, May 26, 2014.